Second presidency of Donald Trump: Iran

 On June 21, 2025, the U.S. attacked three nuclear sites: the Fordow uranium enrichment facility, the Natanz nuclear facility, and Isfahan nuclear technology center.
 B-2 airplanes took off from the state of Missouri and made the 18-hour flight to Iran, being refueled multiple times en route.
 Entering Iranian airspace, fighter jets cleared space ahead of them, and a Navy sub fired more than 24 Tomahawk missiles.
 The leading B-2 dropped two Massive Ordnance Penetrators bombs (MOPs, or "bunker-busters") at the Fordo site.
 A total of 14 MOPs were dropped at two target sites.
 Secretary of Defense Pete Hegseth said, "We devastated the Iranian nuclear program, but it's worth noting that the operation did not target Iranian troops or the Iranian people."
 On June 22, Trump said that since the Islamic regime in control of Iran has failed to make Iran great, it should be replaced to "Make Iran Great Again".
-Later he posted on social media that their constant anger, hostility, and despair have only led them to ruin.
-The path they're on offers no hope, only more hardship, " I wish the leadership of Iran would realize that you often get more with honey than you do with vinegar".
+Later, he posted on social media that their constant anger, hostility, and despair have only led them to ruin.
+The path they're on offers no hope, only more hardship, "I wish the leadership of Iran would realize that you often get more with honey than you do with vinegar".

-On August 22, 2025, the Trump administration fired director of Defense Intelligence Agency Lt.
-Gen. Jeffrey Kruse.
-This reportedly was done because General Kruse had made a preliminary assessment that Iran had moved some of their uranium stockpile and that the bombing had only set Iran back a matter of mere months, whereas President Trump had said in a speech to the nation that Iran's program had been set back "basically decades."
-Senator Mark Warner (Democrat - Virginia), who is Vice-Chair of the Senate Select Intelligence Committee, said, "The firing of yet another senior national security official underscores the Trump administration's dangerous habit of treating intelligence as a loyalty test rather than a safeguard for our country."